hoaxly/hoaxlybot-container/README.md

 ## Using rasa

-The rasa server should be available with port 5000.
-Check the hoaxly/hoaxly-rasa-nlu_container repository.
+The rasa server should be available by calling the url rasa:5000 (docker service).
+Check the hoaxly/hoaxly-rasa-nlu_container repository to run a server locally under localhost:5000.
+You can change the api url in /app/Middleware/RasaNLU.php.

 # Todos